 Using an exterior wood oil or decking oil on a garden shed is a great way to nourish and maintain the timber.
 Wood oils penetrate in to the wood to help keep it supple and water repellent, therefore helping to prevent cracking, splitting and warping of the sheds timbers.
 More information on exterior wood oils suitable for sheds here.

 We’ve all seen or had them, the garden shed that is either partially or completely covered in green mould or algae.
-More of an issue for sheds that are located in damp or shaded areas, mould an algae can degrade the timber of the shed over time and shorten the life of the structure.
+More of an issue for sheds that are located in damp or shaded areas, mould an algae can degrade shed timbers over time and shorten the life of the structure.
 More information on shed cleaners here.

 Keeping It Natural